pulumi/pulumi-hugo/themes/default/content/_index.md

 ---
-title: Pulumi - Universal Infrastructure as Code
+title: Pulumi - Infrastructure as Code in any Programming Language
 meta_desc: Pulumi's open source infrastructure as code SDK enables you to create, deploy, and manage infrastructure on any cloud, using your favorite languages.

 hero:
   title: [ "Infrastructure as code", "in any programming language" ]
   description: |
-    Build on any cloud fast and intuitively with familiar languages.
+    Build infrastructure intuitively on any cloud using familiar languages.
   cta_text: Try Pulumi Cloud

 code_faster: